Swiss manufacturing PMI sinks to lowest level since 2009 on coronavirus fears

 “If (the partial shutdown in Switzerland) comes to an end in the next couple of months there will not be a second-round effect on companies.
 If it goes longer, then it will become much more serious,” he said.

-To deal with the situation, Swatch Group, the world’s largest watchmaker, has introduced shorter working hours at most of its factories, while Hublot, owned by Moet Hennessy Louis Vuitton LVMH, has shuttered a factory.
+To deal with the situation, Swatch Group (UHR.S), the world’s largest watchmaker, has introduced shorter working hours at most of its factories, while Hublot, owned by Moet Hennessy Louis Vuitton LVMH (LVMH.PA), has shuttered a factory.

 “We hope that the situation will allow us to reopen the factory at the beginning of May.
 But obviously we await the official directives... on the duration of the confinement,” said Hublot CEO Ricardo Guadalupe.

-Swiss companies have also started issuing profit warnings, including chocolate maker Lindt & Spruengli, cement maker LafargeHolcim and engineering group ABB.
+Swiss companies have also started issuing profit warnings, including chocolate maker Lindt & Spruengli (LISN.S), cement maker LafargeHolcim (LHN.S) and engineering group ABB (ABBN.S).

 Smaller companies have also been hurt, despite their best efforts to adapt.